What this means for residents

 Fair compensation and accountability

-A neighbourhood representation system should respect people’s time, labour, and care.
-Village leaders would be paid for approved billable hours at a living-wage standard, with compensation based on logged work and the actual needs of each village.
+A ward and local representation system should respect people’s time, labour, and care.
+Local Representatives would be paid for approved billable hours at a living-wage standard, with compensation based on logged work and the actual needs of each local area.

 To keep the system fair, the City should establish: